2024 United States Senate election in Washington

 The 2024 United States Senate election in Washington was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Washington.
 Democratic incumbent Senator Maria Cantwell was elected to her fifth term, winning over Republican physician Raul Garcia.

-Cantwell improved on her prior 2018 performance, in spite of a much more Republican national environment.
-Cantwell won 59.09% of the vote, up from 58.43% in 2018.
-Washington also had the smallest swing in the concurrent presidential race of any state, swinging rightward in 2024 by just 1% from the 2020 presidential election in Washington.
+Cantwell improved on her prior 2018 performance despite the Republican national environment.
+She won 59.09% of the vote, up from 58.43% in 2018 and marking a 1.6% leftward shift from that race.
+Washington had the smallest swing of any state in the concurrent presidential race, swinging rightward by under 1% from 2020.

 Cantwell slightly outperformed Kamala Harris in the concurrent U.S. presidential election in Washington, winning Pacific County which also voted for Donald Trump.
 Cantwell won by a margin of 18.45%, narrowly higher than Harris's 18.22% margin.

 Primary election

 The blanket primary election was held on August 6, 2024.